coolhead/flint-docs/04.connectors/02.cloud/01.aws_ec2/docs.md

 With this document, we will be able to use and work with the AWS-EC2 Connector.

 ##Design Aspects
-+ Based on standardized HTTP protocol versions 1.0 and 1.1
-+ HTTP methods - GET, POST, PUT, DELETE, HEAD & PATCH
-+ Direct access to the response body and headers sent by the server
-+ Efficiently read through the response body
-+ Ability to set timeouts for connector execution
-+ Synchronous / Asynchronous execution of the Connector

 Perform all standard application operations like Instance, Security Group and Resource Tagging operations available through the Amazon EC2 web services.
 Some of them are listed below:

 * Create instance, security groups and resource tags